winitzki/scall/tutorial/programming_dhall.md

 Kind
 ```

+An example of a type constructor is `List`, which is a built-in symbol whose type is `Type → Type`.
+It is important to note that no value can have type `List`.
+Values can have types such as `List Bool` or `List Natural`, but not just `List`.
+(We can write `[ True, False ] : List Bool` and `[ 1, 2, 3 ] : List Natural`, but there is no `x` such that `x : List` is a correctly typed expression.)

+The reason can be formulated by saying that `List` does not have kind `Type`.
+We can annotate values only by something that has kind `Type`.

 As we have just seen, the type of `{ a = 1, b = Bool }` is the record type written in Dhall as `{ a : Natural, b : Type }`.
 The type of _that_ is `Kind`: